josephmisiti/awesome-machine-learning/README.md

 * [Gorgonia](https://github.com/gorgonia/gorgonia) - Gorgonia is a library that helps facilitate machine learning in Golang.
 * [Microsoft Recommenders](https://github.com/Microsoft/Recommenders): Examples and best practices for building recommendation systems, provided as Jupyter notebooks.
 The repo contains some of the latest state of the art algorithms from Microsoft Research as well as from other companies and institutions.
 * [StellarGraph](https://github.com/stellargraph/stellargraph): Machine Learning on Graphs, a Python library for machine learning on graph-structured (network-structured) data.
+* [BentoML](https://github.com/bentoml/bentoml): Toolkit for package and deploy machine learning models for serving in production

 <a name="python-data-analysis"></a>
 #### Data Analysis / Data Visualization